|Hometown:||San Diego, Calif.|

 |High School:||Bonita Vista|

 Reynoso made 14 starts in his junior campaign.
-The left-handed pitcher notched season-high six strikeouts four times.
+The left-handed pitcher notched a season-high six strikeouts four times.
 Reynoso had five quality starts with two of them high-quality.
 He pitched a season-high 7.1 innings against Saint Mary’s (4/21).
-He earned 2018 All-WCC Preseason pitcher honors, before the season started.
-Reynoso finished the season with 73.2 innings pitched to land in the Top 20 for conference.
-He struck out 51 batters and posted a 4.89 ERA to finish in the Top 25 in conference.
+He earned 2018 All-WCC Preseason pitcher honors.
+Reynoso finished the season with 73.2 innings pitched to land in the Top-20 of the conference.
+He struck out 51 batters and posted a 4.89 ERA to finish in the Top-25 in the conference.
 Reynoso tied for 14th for wins with five and finished in a seven-way tie for first with 14 starts.

 Reynoso proved to be a reliable piece to the pitching staff as he started 15 games in 2017.
 Through 74 1/3 innings, he averaged 6.78 strikeouts per nine innings, his new career best.
 He finished the year with a 5-7 record and a 3.75 ERA.
 Reynoso held conference opponents to a 2.50 ERA and recorded a home ERA of 2.17.
 His best start came against Santa Clara where he went seven innings giving up only one run and striking out a season high of nine batters.
 Pitched a shutout against Portland allowing two hits and striking out six batters.